Diploma of Logistics

 Overview

-Gain an understanding of key business areas while you develop specialist knowledge in transport and logistics planning, blockchain in supply chain management, operations and risk management.
+Gain an understanding of key business areas while developing specialist knowledge in logistics, operations and supply chain management.

 Details